Amefuri/ZLogger/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+* Xcode 9 or later
+* Swift 4 or later

 ## Installation